jlokimlin/modern_fftpack/README.md

 ## Contributing

-This project is still a work in progress and anyone is free to contribute.
+This project is still a work in progress and anyone is free to contribute under the proviso that they abstain from using the dreaded **go to**.

 -----------------------------------------------------------------------------